 Coverage Amounts For Single Moms With Kids At Home

 That being said, if you want a rule of thumb: at least ten times your annual income.
 This is because if a single mom were to die unexpectedly, this amount would be enough money for their children’s basic needs such as food and housing until they become adults.

 A common mistake that many women make when purchasing life insurance policies is choosing too low of a death benefit payout so always err on the side of caution by going with more rather than protection for your family’s future.

 How old your kids help determine how much life insurance coverage you’d need.
 The younger your kids are, the longer term you’ll want.

 A term life plan sets coverage for a certain period of time.
 You could make this extend for just 10 years, or go all the way up to 30 years.
 The term you choose should cover at least until your kids are 22, and longer if you are using the policy to build generational wealth.

 What Do Your Kids Cost?

 What does it cost you now to provide for your kids?
-How will that change between now and the end of the term.
+How will those costs change between now and the end of the term?
 This is where you want to be comprehensive.
 Include

 - Costs to care for and maintain your kids, similar to what you pay every month in rent, food, etc.